ihmccreery/ihmccreery.github.io/_posts/2017-01-20-no-more-dairy.md

 commerce, paving the way for this legislation.
 Stork owns Chicago and Cleveland, two of the private cities that will be unaffected by the moratorium.

 *A. spottifilus* continues to cause havoc in the domestic cow populations.
-Milk production has steadily declined in the last eight years, from its peak of 295 billion pounds in 2021, to its present 84 billion pounds annually at present.
+Domestic milk production has steadily declined in the last eight years, from its peak of 295 billion pounds in 2021, to its present 84 billion pounds annually at present.
+It is estimated that 60 billion pounds are imported into private cities annually, and the White House estimates that to increase by 10 billion pounds, decreasing the price of dairy in those areas.
+The remaining production is expected to be exported to foreign territories.

 Ramona Blackwater, one of the most outspoken opponents of the bill, called it "yet another offensive, unconstitutional blemish on the history of food justice in the United States."
-At a press conference, she stated, "it's a perfect example of this country's inability to understand and address systemic issues, instead choosing to allow tycoons to profit off of disaster capitalism."
+At a press conference, she stated, "it's a perfect example of this country's inability to understand and address systemic issues, instead allowing tycoons to profit off of our changing climate."
 Blackwater heads Food & Water Watch, a former-501.c3 group that lost its non-profit status in the same week that three of its top executives were charged with conspiracy against the United States Government and jailed.